JoonDong2/react-native-observable-list/README.md

 ## [Example2](./example/src/Example2.tsx) (react-native-reanimated-carousel)

-it can also be used with containers that do not have the onViewableItemsChanged and renderItem props.
+It can also be used with containers that do not have the onViewableItemsChanged and renderItem props.

 ```js
 import { observe } from 'react-native-observable-list';